 Analyses for specific radionuclides; and

+Monitoring of specified release points.

+Sampling methods, equipment, periodic calibrations, and procedures,

+Sampling devices, material condition, calibration, location, programming, sample data collection/management/transfer, procedures,

+Laboratory analysis of samples, licensee and subcontractor laboratory quality assurance and data management, licensee analysis equipment and procedures

-Monitoring of specified release points.: Observe the collection of effluent samples for airborne effluents.
+As time permits: Observe the collection of effluent samples for airborne effluents.
 Verify that the collection technique is appropriate and activities are performed in accordance with approved procedures.

-: Determine what analyses the licensee utilizes to calculate the airborne effluent discharges.
+As time permits: Determine what analyses the licensee utilizes to calculate the airborne effluent discharges.
 Review effluent discharge records and associated calculations.
 Determine what assumptions the licensee utilizes in their calculation of airborne effluent discharges.
 Verify that calculations and analyses are conservative if they are used to support the public dose analysis.
 Determine if isotopic ratios used during analysis, if applicable, were impacted by recent changes in newly processed materials.
 Determine if adequate measures have been established and implemented to identify and monitor adverse trends associated with radiological effluent releases.

 Verify that the licensee has established a constraint on air emissions of radioactive material to ensure that individual members of the public do not receive more than 10 millirems (mrems) per year from airborne emissions.
 Radon-222 and its daughters are excluded from the constraint.